jadengong/monopoly-board/README.md

         ++size;
     }
 ```
 Description: Inserts a node at a specified position of a circular linked list.
 Also using a generic value, insertAtPosition requires a position to insert a new node at.
 This method utilizes an invalid_argument if the position entered is inapplicable, and has base cases for inserting at the head or tail of the list.
+Best case of O(1) can be achieved if desired position is first or out of bounds.
+Worse case of O(N) can be achieved in most other cases, where a traversal must occur to reach the desired position.
+Average time complexity would be O(N) in most cases anyways.

 Time Complexity:
 - Best Case: O(1)